grahamdavies15/Stats-Rugby-Project/README.md

   eda.R - Explanatory data analysis done on the sequences of actions from the original data set.

+  winLosePrepTrain.R - Script that prepares and trains the winning and losing teams' model.

 The "gen_mod.2.128b.32u.Rdata" file contains 10000 generated seqeunces from a 2-layer stacked LSTM model using 128 batch size, 32 units and a temperature value of 1.